 You might want to include new information in the courses, use new-age interactions available in modern authoring tools, or leverage new approaches such as microlearning.
 In all these cases, Redesign is the optimal choice.

-Now that you know the best conversion strategy for your Flash-based courses, let’s see what pre-work you need to do before you start Flash to HTML5 conversions:
+Now that you have a good idea of the best conversion strategy for your Flash-based courses, let’s see what pre-work you need to do before you start Flash to HTML5 conversions:

 Go through all your online learning resources and gather all your Flash-based courses and courses with Flash assets.
 For example, you can identify Flash courses by their extension .swf or .flv.